microsoft/vscode-docs/api/ux-guidelines/quick-picks.md

 * Repeat existing functionality
 * Use the same icon for multiple items
-* Use more than six icons in a list d
+* Use more than six icons in a list